MozeBaltyk/Rkub/README.md

 ## Quickstart

-As prerequisities, you will need a Digital Ocean accompte and set your `Token` and a `Spaces key` in Digital Ocean's API tabs.
+As prerequisities for the quickstart, you will need a Digital Ocean accompte and set your `Token` and a `Spaces key` in Digital Ocean's API tabs.
 You can use my referrals links below, it helps a lot:

 <a href="https://www.digitalocean.com/?refcode=fb9479b3dbef&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge"><img src="https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%203.svg" alt="DigitalOcean Referral Badge" /></a>